abdullahzameek/An.i.me/README.md

 # An.i.me
-Final Project for Interactive Machine Learning (NYU Shanghai, Spring 2019)

-As described in my previous post, I wished to explore GANs and generative art in my final project.
-In particular, I was very interested in cross-domain translation, and since then, I feel I’ve come a decent way in terms of understanding what sort of GAN model is used for what purposes.
+I wished to explore GANs and generative art, in particular, I was very interested in cross-domain translation, and since then, I feel I’ve come a decent way in terms of understanding what sort of GAN model is used for what purposes.
 After doing some initial research, I came across multiple different possibilities in terms of the possible datasets I could use.
 Since this involves two domains, I need two datasets, namely human faces and anime faces.
 Getting the human faces dataset was quite easy, I used the popular CelebA dataset.
 Since this set came with over 250000 images, I decided to just use 25000 since that would speed up training time.
 (Later, I found out that 25,000 is way too much and would still be extremely slow,  so I opted for a much, much more smaller set)